Orientation-Preserving Vectorized Distance Between Curves: Experiments: Trajectories Analysis via Distance

 \section{Experiments: Trajectories Analysis via $\dQ^{\sigma}$ Distance}

 Like with recent vectorized distance $\dQmD$~\cite{PT19a,PT20}, this structure allows for very simple and powerful data analysis.
 Nearest neighbor search can use heavily optimized libraries~\cite{KGraph,FALCONN}.
 Clustering can use Lloyd's algorithm for $k$-means clustering.
-And we can directly use many built in classification methods.

-\paragraph{Beijing driver classification.} We first recreate the main classification experiment from Phillips and Tang~\cite{PT19a} on the Geolife GPS trajectory dataset~\cite{geolife-gps-trajectory-dataset-user-guide}.
-After pruning to 128 users, each with between 20 and 200 trajectories, we train a classifier on each pair of users.
-We repeat on each pair 10 times with different test/train splits, and report the average misclassification rate under various methods, now including on the new vectors $v_Q(\gamma)$ for each curve, using $\sigma = 0.3$ from a domain $[0,1]^2$.
-The results with linear SVM, Gaussian SVM (hyperparameters $C=2$ and $\gamma = 0.1$), polynomial kernel SVM, decision tree, and random forest (hyperparameters to ``auto'') are shown in Table \ref{both-tables-Generated}.
-While $v_Q^{\mathsf{mD}}$ (with an error rate of $0.052$ with random forest) outperforms $v_Q^\sigma$ (error rate of $0.097$ with random forest), other distances can only use KNN classifiers. $v_Q^\sigma$ performs slightly worse than DTW, Eu, $\dH$, LCSS and EDR (in range $0.072$ to $0.088$; see Table 1 in \cite{PT19a}), but better than discrete \Frechet and LSH approximations of it (in range $0.105$ to $0.241$).